China:10 Amazing Places (including Travel Tips)

 Points of Interest to visit in Nanjing:

-It was here at the Presidential Palace on 1st January 1912, the founder of the Republic of China, Sun Yat-sen presidency began.
+At the Presidential Palace on 1st January 1912, the founder of the Republic of China, Sun Yat-sen presidency began.
 It was then known as the Headquarters of the Nationalist Government.

 To visit the mausoleum of Sun Yat-sen, you will need to take the metro to Purple Mountain.